Classical and Quantum Mechanics via Lie algebras: The quantum spectrum

 \section{The quantum spectrum}

 In quantum mechanics the classical Hamiltonian becomes an operator on some Hilbert space.
-Formally, instead of a formal expression $H(qp)$ defining a classical $N$-particle Hamiltonian as a function of position $q$ and momentum $p$, one has a similar expression where now $q$ and $p$ are vectors whose components are linear operators on the Hilbert space $\Rz^{3N}$ depending on the representation used.
-In the \bfi{position representation}, the components of $q$ act as multiplication by position coordinates, while the components of $p$ are multiples of the differentioation operators with respect to the position coordinates; in the \bfi{momentum representation}, this also holds but with position and momentum interchanged.
+Formally, instead of a function of $q$ and $p$ defined by a formal expression $H(q.p)$ defining a classical $N$-particle Hamiltonian as a function of position $q$ and momentum $p$, one has a similar expression where now $q$ and $p$ are vectors whose components are linear operators on the Hilbert space $\Rz^{3N}$.
+The main difference is the lack of commutativity; so the order of operators in the expressions matters.

+Which operators are used to encode the components of $q$ and $p$ depends on the representation used.
+In the \bfi{position representation}, the components of $q$ act as multiplication by position coordinates, while the components of $p$ are multiples of the differentiation operators with respect to the position coordinates; in the \bfi{momentum representation}, this also holds but with position and momentum interchanged.
 Both representations are equivalent.

 The collection of eigenvalues of the Hamiltonian $H$ of a quantum system is referred to as the spectrum of $H$ (or of the system).
 Formally, the {\bfi{spectrum}} of a linear operator $H$ is the set of all $E\in\Cz$ such that $H-E$ is {\em not} invertible.
-In finite dimensions, this implies the nontrivial solvability of the equation $(H-E)\psi=0$, and hence of the existence of an eigenvector $\psi\ne 0$ satisfying the {\bfi{time-independent Schr\"odinger equation}} \lbeq{e.Schroe} H\psi = E\psi. \eeq In infinite dimensions, things are a bit more complicated and require the spectral theorem form functional analysis.
+In finite dimensions, this implies the nontrivial solvability of the equation $(H-E)\psi=0$, and hence of the existence of an eigenvector $\psi\ne 0$ satisfying the {\bfi{time-independent Schr\"odinger equation}} \lbeq{e.Schroe} H\psi = E\psi. \eeq In infinite dimensions, things are a bit more complicated and require the spectral theorem from functional analysis.
 If the spectrum of $H$ is, however, discrete then \gzit{e.Schroe} remains valid.

 As we shall show in Section \ref{section-reps-heis}, the Hamiltonian of a quantum harmonic oscillator in normal mode form is given by $H= E_0 + \hbar \omega n$, where $n$ is the so-called \bfi{number operator} whose spectrum consists of the nonnegative integers.
 Hence the eigenvectors of $H$ (also called \bfi{eigenfunctions} if, as here, the Hilbert space consists of functions) are eigenvectors of $n$, and the eigenvalues $E_k$ of $H$ are related to the eigenvalues $k\in\Nz_0$ of $n$ by the formula